-Note that not all fields offered are required.
+Not all fields offered are required.

 This action allows you to track user, event, and purchase attributes all in one action.

-For more information, check out the Braze /users/track endpoint.
+For more information, check out the Braze

-|User Attributes||Use Braze’s existing User Profile field names to update user profile values in the Braze Dashboard or add your own custom attribute data to the user profiles.
+|User attributes||Use Braze’s existing user profile field names to update user profile values in the Braze dashboard or add your own custom user attribute data to the user profiles.

-- By default new users will be created if one does not exist.
+- By default, new users will be created if one does not exist.

-- By setting
+- By setting Update Existing Only to

-|Modify User Attributes||Use this field to increment or decrement certain user attributes
+|Modify user attributes||Use this field to increment or decrement certain user attributes